 Jane Kim

-Though her family originally hailed from North Korea, Jane Kim was born near Seoul, Korea, and came to Pomona, California, in junior high school when her father moved to the U.S. to study theology.
+Though her family originally hailed from North Korea, Jane was born near Seoul, Korea.
+She came to Pomona, California, in junior high school when her father moved to the U.S. to study theology.
 As an undergraduate at UCLA, Jane became involved in community service at the Chinatown Service Center and the Korean Youth Center.
-She was the first Executive Director of the Korean Youth Center, a nonprofit organization that was founded in 1982, and eventually evolved into the multiethnic social service agency, the Koreatown Youth and Community Center.
+She was the first executive director of the Korean Youth Center, a nonprofit organization that was founded in 1982 and eventually evolved into the multiethnic social service agency, the Koreatown Youth and Community Center.

 Interview by Eunice Shin

 My name is Jane Kim.
 I was born in June 1953.
-That was right [around the end of the] Korean War.
-I was born in Korea, a mile from Seoul.
-So I kind of grew up in the countryside.
-My father came [back] to us in 1963.
+That was right [around the end] of the Korean War.
+I was born in Korea, just a mile from Seoul, so I kind of grew up in the countryside.
+My father came back to us in 1963.
 He left when I was in elementary school.
 When I went to junior high school in Korea, I moved to Seoul and lived with my grandparents for a couple of years.
-Then I came here [to the U.S.] in 1968, when I was 14 years old and in junior high school.
+Then I came [to the U.S.] in 1968, when I was 14 years old and in junior high school.

 Why did you decide to come to the U.S.?

 My father came here to study theology.
 By the way, my father passed away last January.
-For a while, he worked for the Korean U.S. Army in Korea [KATUSA — Korean Augmentation to the United States Army].
+For a while, he worked for the Korean U.S. Army in Korea (KATUSA — Korean Augmentation to the United States Army).
 Then he came here to study theology to become a pastor.
-He was about 40 years old and couldn’t actually go back to college to study because, in Korea, it’s not a [common] thing to do when you’re a middle-aged man.
-So he came here to study and then decided to bring the entire family because he felt that it was an opportunity for his kids.
-He felt that the education system was better [in the U.S.] than in Korea at the time.
+He was about 40 years old and couldn’t go back to college to study because it’s not a common thing to do in Korea when you’re a middle-aged man.
+He went to [the United States] to study and then decided to bring the entire family because he felt that it was an opportunity for his kids.
+He thought that the education system was better [in the U.S.] than in Korea at the time.

 That’s very interesting.
 I’m so sorry for your loss.

 Thank you.
-He lived a full life.
-He was 97 years old.
+[My father] lived a full life.
+He was 97 years old [when he passed away].
 It’s kind of sad because he died during the pandemic, so I wasn’t able to attend his final moments.
-I’m sure you’ve heard about these stories [happening] all over.
+I’m sure you’ve heard about these stories happening all over.
 Things changed entirely.
-I was not really used to Zoom until a couple of years ago, and I’m still trying to get used to it.
+I was not used to Zoom until a couple of years ago, and I’m still trying to get used to it.
 It’s pretty cool that we can see each other.
-You get to connect with people, and that is incredible and amazing.
+You get to connect with people, and that is incredible.

-I know that in Korea, it’s very traditional to have multigenerational homes.
+It’s traditional to have multigenerational homes in Korea.
 What was that situation like for you and your family?

 What are some of your happiest childhood memories?